 No matter what type of website you choose, it must have a Content Management System (CMS) to allow you to easily administer the site and add and update content.
 You shouldn’t have to pay a developer to add or update your site content, unless you simply don’t want to bother doing it yourself.

 Finally, as a wise man (or woman) once said, “Timing is everything.”
 You want to make sure that the company you hire can complete your project within an agreed upon timeframe.
 There’s nothing worse than a project that should take three months dragging on for six or more.
 Often the reason for the delay results from the client’s unpreparedness or procrastination in provided the necessary assets to the design company.
 But assuming the client does his part, there’s no good excuse for a company to promise a completed website in X months and then taking 3X to actually deliver it.

 Now that we’ve reviewed all the things you need to look for in a web design company, it’s time to talk price.

-Our average project, which includes web design, content, technical stuff, marketing, SEO and analytics typically starts at around $7,500 for an informational site.
-Prices vary depending on your requirements and could be substantially higher.
+Our average project, which includes web design, content, technical stuff, marketing, SEO and analytics typically starts at between $5,000 and $10,000 for an informational site.
+Prices vary depending on your requirements and could be substantially higher, or in some cases lower.
 Ecommerce sites usually start at around $15,000.